pincher-chen/coding-practice/README.md

 # coding-practice
 A code repository for coding practice.

-1. a tutorial for go
+1. A tutorial for go
 https://golangbot.com/